NASA-Planetary-Science/sbpy/docs/sbpy/data/dataclass.rst

 magnitudes as a function of time.
-The `~sbpy.data.Obs` class is the only data container that is not directly derived from `~sbpy.data.DataClass`, but from `~sbpy.data.Ephem`, providing the same functionality as the latter.
+The `~sbpy.data.Obs` class is the only data container that is not directly derived from `~sbpy.data.DataClass`, but from `~sbpy.data.Ephem`, providing the same functionality as the latter. `~sbpy.data.Obs.from_mpc` enables you to query observations reported to the MPC for a specific target and `~sbpy.data.Obs.supplement` queries one of the ephemerides service to supplement your observation data.

 Orbit